Lorraine Sienkiewicz BSc – Business Manager

 Angella has been working at the Pound Road Veterinary Clinic since 2004.
 Prior to becoming a Veterinary Nurse, Angella completed a Diploma in Natural Resource Management (Park Ranger), and volunteered at many wildlife parks and animal shelters.
 Angella has also been a wildlife carer for over 12years, giving up to have children.

 Angella has two beautiful daughter’s Madeline and Charlotte.
 Angella’s own pets include ‘Pippin’ a beautiful Sheltie who you may have met at the clinic, and a cat called ‘Pringles’.
-Recently Angella rescued two Isa Brown battery hens, ‘Choc’ & ‘Chip’.
+Angella rescued two Isa Brown battery hens, ‘Choc’ & ‘Chip’, this triggered an interest and she now has ‘Denerys’ the chicken and two Muscovy’s ducks named ‘Yogi’ & ‘Creme’.

 Whilst working at the Pound road Veterinary Clinic, Angella took an interest in Dog grooming.
 She would often help the dog groomer out by pre-clipping, bathing and drying the dogs.
 She began learning and practising over a few years, and eventually became the resident groomer.
 Angella is available to pamper your pussy cat and pooch on Friday’s and Saturday’s.